ZhouQiangwei/pydmtools/README.md

 # Numpy

-As of version 0.3.0, pyBigWig supports input of coordinates using numpy integers and vectors in some functions **if numpy was installed prior to installing pyBigWig**.
-To determine if pyBigWig was installed with numpy support by checking the `numpy` accessor:
+As of version 0.1.1, pydmtools supports input of coordinates using numpy integers and vectors in some functions **if numpy was installed prior to installing pydmtools**.
+To determine if pydmtools was installed with numpy support by checking the `numpy` accessor:

     >>> import pydmtools as pydm
     >>> pydm.numpy